Author: Oscar Ranzo

 Then he put the papers away and started to flip through the pages of one of my books.
 Before long he was hooked, and I moved on to the next customer, inwardly wondering if he had just discovered his true reading age.

 Moral of the story: Uganda needs more children’s stories than stories for adults, for that’s what most Ugandans, due to their inferior reading age, are more likely to read, regardless of whether or not they are children or adults, highly educated or school dropouts.
 And that’s where we should start if we’d like to promote the reading culture in the country.
-That’s why The Oasis Book Project focuses only on books for children that adults will enjoy.
-However, if you insist you must write adults’ stories, ensure to illustrate them as you would children’s stories, otherwise, very few people aside from your family(if any) and some (not all) friends will bother to read them.
+That is why The Oasis Book Project focuses on books for children that adults will enjoy.